rabbah/functions/token/README.md

 An example function that is secured with a bearer token.
 The token may be an OAuth bearer token or JWT.
-In this example the bearer token is provided as an environment variable called `SECRET` specified at deploy time.
+In this example the bearer token secret value is configured as an environment variable called `SECRET` specified at deploy time.

 ```bash
 export SECRET=letmein